Coincident disruptive coloration: Disruptive eye mask

 One form of coincident disruptive coloration has special importance.
 Disruptive eye masks camouflage the eyes of a variety of animals, both invertebrates such as grasshoppers and vertebrates such as fishes, frogs, birds and snakes; some mammals have similar patterns.
 The eye has a distinctive shape and dark coloration dictated by its function, and it is housed in the vulnerable head, making it a natural target for predators.
 It can be camouflaged by a suitable disruptive pattern arranged to run up to or through the eye, in other words to coincide with it, such as the camouflage eyestripe of the Mexican vine snake and certain fishes.

-Created in active camouflage

-Cephalopods are capable of active camouflage, by day used for signalling as well as camouflage.
-At night, 86% of giant Australian cuttlefish, Sepia apama, were seen to select camouflage patterns.
-Most often (41%), these were disruptive, the patterns coinciding across the cuttlefish's body parts.

 Experimental test

 The effect was tested in two experiments in 2009 by Innes Cuthill and Aron Székely.
 The first experiment presented wild insect-eating birds with edible pastry targets resembling moths, with or without coincident disruptive patterns.
 The second experiment showed similar targets to humans on computer screens.
 They found in both experiments that coincident disruption was "an effective mechanism for concealing an otherwise revealing body form".